-WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, press the 🚖 button to turn recirculate off.
+WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, press the control button to turn recirculate off.
 Set the Fan control to the high position (full clockwise).
 Press the A/C button.
-Set the Mode control at or between 📜 and 📜.
+Set the Mode control at or between i and i .
 Set the temperature control to full cool.
-After the hot air is pushed from the vehicle press the 🖾 button to turn recirculate on and roll up the windows.
-Once you are comfortable, press the 🖾 button to turn recirculate off and adjust the temperature control for comfort.
-WARM WEATHER Press the so button to turn recirculate off.
-If it's sunny, set the Mode control at or near and turn the air conditioning on.
-If it's cloudy or dark, set the Mode control at or near.
-COOL OR COLD HUMID CONDITIONS Press the button to turn recirculate off.
-If it's sunny, set the Mode control at or between and then turn the air conditioning on.
-If it's cloudy or dark, set the Mode control at or near and turn the air conditioning on.
-If the windows begin to fog, set Mode control at or between and COLD DRY CONDITIONS Set the Mode control at or near آئية.
+After the hot air is pushed from the vehicle press the control to turn recirculate on and roll up the windows.
+Once you are comfortable, press the control for comfort.
+Press the CS button to turn recirculate off.
+If it's sunny, set the Mode control at or near 2 and turn the air conditioning on.
+If it's cloudy or dark, set the Mode control at or near 2.
+COOL OR COLD HUMID CONDITIONS Press the \sub{c} button to turn recirculate off.
+If it's sunny, set the Mode control at or between \cancel{c} and \cancel{c} then turn the air conditioning on.
+If it's cloudy or dark, set the Mode control at or near \cancel{c} and turn the air conditioning on.
+If the windows begin to fog, set Mode control at or between \cancel{c} and \cancel{c} .
+COLD DRY CONDITIONS Set the Mode control at or near .
 If it is sunny, you may want more upper air.
-In this case, set the Mode control at or between عند and المنت In very cold weather, if you need extra heat at the windshield, set the Mode control at or near the المنت المناطقة.
+In this case, set the Mode control at or between .
+In this case, set the Mode control at or between .
+In very cold weather, if you need extra heat at the windshield, set the Mode control at or near the .